camunda/camunda-docs/docs/self-managed/optimize-deployment/setup.md

 variables need to be set for this to work correctly.
 See below for an example of how this could be done as part of a `docker-compose` file:

-[//]:# (What do you mean when you say "Certain environment variables need to be set for this to work correctly."
-I would maybe add something like "Certain environment variables must be set for this to work correctly.
-In this document, we'll step through these necessary adjustments.
-First, see an example of these adjustments in the sample below using a `docker-compose` file:)

 ```
 optimize:
     container_name: optimize